Sometimes a well-styled vignette can happen by accident, while other times it takes a bit more planning up front.

 This also goes for the gold…if I want to place the gold candlestick holders on the top right, then the gold faceted terrarium should be placed on the bottom shelf on the left side.

 And finally, the black and white was also spaced out similarly.
 I could draw a diagonal line from the black and white art print down to the black and white trinket box.

 Let’s use shape as a final example.
 Notice how the art print is not centered on the top shelf, but off to the left a bit?

-Just like when styling your coffee table or sprucing up your nightstand, you can shop your house to pull pieces from other areas or ones that are being stored away for a rainy day!
+I recommend shopping your house when deciding what to put on floating shelves!
 Remember, the key here is to use simple pieces.
 Here are the various items I’ve used to style my shelves:

 - candlestick holders

 - decorative boxes

 Remember, you don’t have to go out and buy all new items when preparing to style a shelf or nook.
 Start with what you have and work your way from there!

 In my case, I bought this wood and metal double floating wall shelf and then styled it with existing pieces from our home.

 While shopping the house, I went around and gathered nearly three times the amount of pieces that actually landed on the shelf to stay.
 You want to have multiple options right there near you to play around with, so it’s better to grab more than enough.